Super Bowl XXXVII: Statistical overview

-Gannon finished the game 24 out of 44 for 272 yards and 2 touchdowns, but was intercepted a Super Bowl record 5 times.
+Gannon finished the game 24 out of 44 for 272 yards and 2 touchdowns, but was intercepted a Super Bowl record 5 times for a 48.9 passer rating.
 Garner was their leading rusher, but with only 10 yards, and caught 7 passes for 51 yards.
 Rice was the Raiders' leading receiver of the game with 5 catches for 77 yards and a touchdown.
 He became the first player to score touchdowns with two teams in Super Bowls (Ricky Proehl, Rob Gronkowski, and Muhsin Muhammad have since joined him).
 Wide receiver Marcus Knight returned 8 kickoffs for 143 yards.

 Jerry Rice and Bill Romanowski joined Gene Upshaw as the only players to appear in Super Bowls in three decades.
 Rice played in Super Bowls XXIII, XXIV, and XXIX.
 Romanowski played in Super Bowls XXIII, XXIV, XXXII, and XXXIII; the Raiders' loss prevented Romanowski from joining Charles Haley as the only NFL players at that time to earn 5 Super Bowl rings (Haley was also with the 49ers for Super Bowls XXIII and XXIV, and later earned rings when the Dallas Cowboys won Super Bowls XXVII, XXVIII, and XXX).
 The Raiders became the first team to appear in Super Bowls under four head coaches.
 John Rauch coached them in Super Bowl II, John Madden (who himself called Super Bowl XXXVII on ABC), coached them in Super Bowl XI and Tom Flores coached them in Super Bowl XV and XVIII.

-The teams combined for the most second half points in a Super Bowl with 46 (28 for Tampa Bay and 18 for Oakland) and the third most total points in a game with 69, tying Dallas and Buffalo who combined for 69 points in Super Bowl XXVII.
+The teams combined for the most second half points in a Super Bowl with 46 (28 for the Buccaneers and 18 for the Raiders) and the third most total points in a game with 69, tying the Dallas Cowboys and Buffalo Bills who combined for 69 points in Super Bowl XXVII.